johnyk87/domain-driven-design/README.md

 - Those rules might become clearer when explicitly represented in the domain.
 - A **specification** is a predicate that determines if an object does or does not satisfy some criteria.
 - That specification can then be used by another object to control the conditional parts of an operation.
-- A specification can be used for multiple use cases that involves testing a condition based on variable inputs, including selection, filtering and validation.
+- A specification can be used for multiple use cases that involve testing a condition based on variable inputs, including selection, filtering and validation.
 - It can also be used as the input for building or configuring objects according to some variable criteria.
 - The whole point of this pattern is to make rules clearer, and reduce variability in algorithm implementations.